Humanity for Prisoners

 Idaho Justice Project

 Idaho Justice Project elevates system-involved persons in partnership with citizens, nonprofits, justice stakeholders, and government officials to improve Idaho’s justice system using organizing, public education, collaboration, and advocacy.
 They are focused on reducing the amount of incarcerated people in Idaho and reinvesting the funds to social services that target mental health and drug addiction services.
 They also support rehabilitation services in prison using evidence-based programs and empower returning citizens to succeed with achievable probation and parole requirements.
-Serves Idaho only.
+Serves individuals in Idaho only.

 Hawai‘i Friends of Restorative Justice